General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 Emergencies: 103 (medical), 102 (police).
 Note that operators may not speak English.

-Russian and Belarussian are both official languages, with the majority speaking Russian.
+Russian and Belarusian are both official languages, with the majority speaking Russian.

-The duty free allowance for visitors entering Belarus is 1.5 litres of spirits, 2l of wine, 1000 cigarettes or 1000g of tobacco products, a reasonable quantity of perfume for personal use and goods up to the value of US$1,000.
+The duty free allowance for visitors entering Belarus is 3 litres of alcoholic beverages, 200 cigarettes or 250g of tobacco products, a reasonable quantity of perfume for personal use and goods up to the value of US$1,500.

 Electrical current is 220 volts, 50Hz.
 European two-prong plugs with circular pins are in use.
 Schuko plugs are also in use.